Skip to Content

 Passed in 2024, the Oklahoma Survivors Act was supposed to create sentencing relief for survivors of domestic violence.
 But the new law has run into a major roadblock: district attorneys’ offices across the state do not want to play ball.

-Over the weekend ProPublica and The New York Times published a hefty investigation into this resistance that zeroes in on Tulsa County DA Steve Kunzweiler, who worked on the case against April Wilkens back in the ‘90s and is leading the effort to keep her incarcerated today.
+Over the weekend ProPublica and The New York Times published a hefty investigation into this resistance that zeroes in on Tulsa County DA Steve Kunzweiler, whose former boss in that office Tim Harris prosecuted April Wilkens back in the ‘90s.
+Today Kunzweiler is leading the effort to keep her incarcerated.

 And now, onward we scroll, into the abyss.